btschwertfeger/python-cmethods/README.md

 6. [ Contribution ](#contribution)
 7. [ References ](#references)

----

 <a name="about"></a>

 ## 1. About

-Welcome to `python-cmethods`\_, a powerful Python package designed for bias correction and adjustment of climate data.
-Built with a focus on ease of use and efficiency, python-cmethods offers a comprehensive suite of functions tailored for applying bias correction methods to climate model simulations and observational datasets.

 Bias correction in climate research involves the adjustment of systematic errors or biases present in climate model simulations or observational datasets to